Supbuddy docs

 Quit Supbuddy, then:

-# Wipe app data (state, certs, Caddyfile, logs)
+# Wipe app data (state, certs, Caddyfile, logs, MCP tokens under secrets/)

 rm -rf ~/Library/Application\ Support/Supbuddy